This page is intended to provide generic travel instructions for all GB Major Events (these are all the major championships)

 Further Information

-If you cannot find the information you need on this page please submit any questions to us via the form here and a member of the ADP team will come back to you.
-Please note that we will not be able to reply to all emails personally but will update this page to answer the most common queries we receive.
+If you cannot find the information you need on this page, please submit any questions to us via the form here, and a member of the GBR Pathway team will respond to you.
+Please note that we cannot reply to all emails personally, but we will update this page to answer the most common queries we receive.

 Activate your free, 90 day membership to British Fencing today.
 Membership insures you to fence at any British Fencing club.